open-component-model/ocm/docs/reference/ocm_attributes.md

   the backend and descriptor updated will be persisted on AddVersion or closing a provided existing component version.

-- <code>ocm.software/ocm/api/ocm/extensions/attrs/maxworkers</code> [<code>maxworkers</code>]: *integer*
+- <code>ocm.software/ocm/api/ocm/extensions/attrs/maxworkers</code> [<code>maxworkers</code>]: *integer* or *"auto"*

-  Specifies the maximum number of concurrent workers to use for resource and source transfer operations.
-This can influence performance and resource consumption.
+  Specifies the maximum number of concurrent workers to use for resource and source, as well as reference transfer operations.

-  A value of 0 (or not specified) indicates auto-detection based on CPU cores.
+  Supported values:
+    - A positive integer: use exactly that number of workers.
+    - The string "auto": automatically use the number of logical CPU cores.
+    - Zero or omitted: fall back to single-worker mode (1).
+This is the default.
+      This mode guarantees deterministic ordering of operations.

+  Precedence:
+    1. Attribute set in the current OCM context.
+    2. Environment variable OCM_TRANSFER_WORKER_COUNT.
+    3. Default value (1).

-  WARNING: This is an experimental feature and may cause unexpected issues.
+  WARNING: This is an experimental feature and may cause unexpected behavior depending on workload concurrency.
+Values above 1 may result in non-deterministic transfer ordering.

 - <code>ocm.software/ocm/oci/preferrelativeaccess</code> [<code>preferrelativeaccess</code>]: *bool*